 Defining column types for CSV imports

 |Category:||Data Provider/Delimited Text|

 At work we use Mac OS X. Microsoft Office for Mac no longer supports DBF exports, and much of our data that we'd like mapped lives in Excel-compatible files.

 I'm currently exporting as CSV using this workaround, but it requires me to create a CSVT file, an annoying extra step. http://underdark.wordpress.com/2011/03/07/how-to-specify-data-types-of-csv-columns-for-use-in-qgis/

 Is there any way to eliminate this extra step by allowing a user to define the column types at import?

 #5 Updated by Karolina Alexiou over 4 years ago

 The workflow would be to allow the user to force a data type for 1 or more columns.
 Basically I am thinking of adding another row to the UI when importing delimited text layer where the user would be able to select Int/Long/Float/Double/String or Autodetect(default).
 Right now there is autodetection, but it doesn't always work right.
 I could also see if there is some obvious improvement to be done in that.

-#10 Updated by Médéric RIBREUX almost 2 years ago
+#10 Updated by Médéric RIBREUX over 3 years ago

 - Category set to Data Provider/Delimited Text